-Bullying and Harassment
+Bullying and harassment

+Inside

+Defining bullying and harassment What claims can workers bring?
 Who is protected?

-Avoiding and reducing liability
+Avoiding and reducing liability Recommended policies

-Recommended policies
+Inbrief

-Dignity at work has become increasingly recognised as an important issue for employers to address.
-Taking action to prevent bullying and harassment at work can be crucial in avoiding increased levels of stress and absenteeism, low staff morale, high turnover and decreased productivity.

-Workplace harassment and bullying in the workplace can expose employers to a variety of different types of damaging legal action - including constructive dismissal claims, complaints of discriminatory harassment and action under the Protection from Harassment Act 1997.
+Dignity at work is an increasingly important issue for employers.
+Taking action to prevent bullying and harassment at work can be crucial in avoiding stress and absenteeism, low staff morale, high turnover and decreased productivity.
+Workplace harassment and bullying can also expose employers to a variety of different types of damaging legal action

-This Inbrief summarises the legal background and examines how employers can develop effective policies which will both reduce legal exposure and create a healthy, respectful and supportive working environment for their staff.
+This Inbrief summarises the legal background and examines how employers can develop effective policies which will reduce legal exposure and create a healthy, respectful and supportive working environment for their staff.